rd825/react-not-paid/README.md

 ### Having trouble with your clients not paying for your work?
 React-Not-Paid will get you sorted!

 This React utility will add opacity to a site's body tag and decrease it every day until the site completely fades away.
 Set a due date and customize the grace period you offer until the client's website fully disappears.
+It should now work reliably across time-zones, because it converts all dates to UTC and makes calculations thereafter.

 ### Usage Instructions